MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/guarded-fabric-shielded-vm/guarded-fabric-configuring-fabric-dns-ad.md

 [Configure HGS DNS and a one-way trust »](guarded-fabric-configure-dns-forwarding-and-trust.md)

 >[!IMPORTANT]
 >AD mode is deprecated beginning with Windows Server 2019.
-You can configure [host key attestation](guarded-fabric-initialize-hgs-key-mode.md) instead.
+For environments where TPM attestation is not possible, configure [host key attestation](guarded-fabric-initialize-hgs-key-mode.md).
+Host key attestation provides similar assurance to AD mode and is simpler to set up.

 [!INCLUDE [Configure fabric DNS](../../../includes/guarded-fabric-configure-fabric-dns.md)]